CollectionBuilder/cb-docs/docs/metadata/cdm_metadata.md

 # CollectionBuilder-CONTENTdm Metadata

+CollectionBuilder-CONTENTdm supports creating collections of items from single or multiple CONTENTdm collections.
+In most cases the first step will be to export metadata from CONTENTdm which will then be transformed to work with CollectionBuilder by adding a few required fields.

 ## Export Metadata from CONTENTdm

-1. Log in to the hosted CONTENTdm administration portal, click on the "collections" tab, and choose the collection you'd like to export from the "Current collection" dropdown menu.
+1. Log in to the CONTENTdm administration portal, click on the "collections" tab, and choose the collection you'd like to export from the "Current collection" dropdown menu.
 Once you've selected a collection, click the button labeled "change" to the right of the dropdown menu.
 2. Further down the "Collection administration" page, locate the "Export" link, and click on it.
 This should lead you to an "Export metadata" page.
 3. Make sure the radio button next to "Tab-delimited" is checked, and then check the box immediately underneath to select the option "return field names in first record."
 Click the "next" button.
 This will lead to an "Export successful" page.
 4. Right click on the "export.txt" file and choose the option "Save Link As..."